Two-connected signed graphs with maximum nullity at most two: The maximum nullity of some signed graphs

 \section{The maximum nullity of some signed graphs}

 \emph{Contracting} an edge $e$ with ends $u$ and $v$ in a graph $G$ means deleting $e$ and identifying the vertices $u$ and $v$.
 A signed graph $(H,\Gamma)$ is a \emph{weak minor} of a signed graph $(G,\Sigma)$ if $(H,\Gamma)$ can be obtained from $(G,\Sigma)$ by deleting edges and vertices, contracting edges, and re-signing around vertices.
-We use weak minor to distinguish it from minor in which only even edges are allowed to be contracted.
+We use weak minor to distinguish it from minor in which only even edges are allowed to be contracted (possibly after re-signing around vertices).
 The parameter $\xi$ has the nice property that if $(H, \Gamma)$ is a weak minor of the signed graph $(G,\Sigma)$, then $\xi(H,\Gamma)\leq \xi(G,\Sigma)$.